firesidefiction/firesidefiction.github.io/_posts/issues/ANTE/issue-03/2012-09-06-the-white-phoenix-feather.md

 ---
 layout: story
+category: short story
+issue: 3
-title:  "The White Phoenix Feather: A Tale of Cuisine and Madness"
+title: The White Phoenix Feather
+subtitle: A Tale of Cuisine and Madness
-author: Mary Robinette Kowal
+author: mary-robinette-kowal
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2012-09-06 12:01:00 -0500
-category: short story
 permalink: /issue3/chapter/the-white-phoenix-feather/
+audiourl:
 teaser: "When I said the ninjas were no match for us, I meant it.
 Joe will have the White Phoenix Feather by dessert."
+art: the-white-phoenix-feather.jpg
+artcaption: Illustration for The White Phoenix Feather
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: the-white-phoenix-feather.jpg
-caption: Illustration for The White Phoenix Feather
-artist: Galen Dara
 ---

 Viola leaned across the white tablecloth of Luigi's Interstellar Cafe and Pub.
 "When I said the ninjas were no match for us, I meant it.
 Joe will have the White Phoenix Feather by dessert."
 She checked the edge of her fish knife.
 She hated clients like this.
 "Quit gaping and finish your soup."